-The Global UGRAD Host Institution application will open again in late 2019.
-If you are interested in hosting Global UGRAD participants, please email firstname.lastname@example.org for more information.
+The Global UGRAD Host Institution application will be open from February 16 – April 30, 2021.
+This competition is open for the spring 2022 semester only.
+If you have questions, please email email@example.com for more information.

 “Global UGRADs are often our most known and outgoing international students.
 They are opinionated, ambitious, curious, and open to learning and sharing.
 Typically, we could say that Global UGRADs represent the ideal international student.”